webda2l/symfony-docs/reference/constraints/When.rst

 To learn more about the expression language syntax, see :doc:`/reference/formats/expression_language`.

-Depending on how you use the constraint, you have access to 1 or 3 variables in your expression:
+Depending on how you use the constraint, you have access to different variables in your expression:

 ``this``